sreeise/graph-rs-sdk/graph-oauth/README.md

-# OAuth 2.0 and OpenID Connect Client For The Microsoft Identity Platform
+# Rust SDK Client For The Microsoft Identity Platform

 Support for: